 Herbs and Supplements to Promote Your Digestive Health

 In addition to diet and lifestyle changes, you may be interested in integrating herbs and supplements into your digestive health routine.
-Our Gut Revival Kit™ includes optimal dosages of well-studied ingredients that can promote gut health and overall wellness, starting with your digestive system.*
+Our Gut Revival Kit™ includes optimal servings of well-studied ingredients that can promote gut health and overall wellness, starting with your digestive system.*

-The Gut Revival Kit is a holistic approach that reawakens a healthy gut by nourishing your digestive system, supporting the intestinal lining, balancing the microflora, and promoting nutrient absorption.* The Gut Revival Kit includes optimal dosages of well-studied ingredients.*
+The Gut Revival Kit is a holistic approach that reawakens a healthy gut by nourishing your digestive system, supporting the intestinal lining, balancing the microflora, and promoting nutrient absorption.* The Gut Revival Kit includes optimal servings of well-studied ingredients.*

 Sweet, sour, salty, pungent, astringent — and bitter.
 Those flavors are all part of a healthy diet, but bitter is often left out of modern meals.
 Bitter plays a crucial role in digestion, stimulating the release of the saliva, enzymes, and bile that break down your food.
 Revival Bitters naturally triggers the bitter receptors throughout your GI tract to keep digestion moving smoothly.*